package overview

 Diodon_holocanthus-GBIF4935688405.jpeg

-In such case the name of the downloaded files will include the sub-directory name:
+In such case the ‘downloaded_file_name’ column will include the sub-directory name:

 [2] "United States of America/Diodon_holocanthus-GBIF1270050026.jpeg"